dimven/SpringNodes/README.md

 Your recommendations and ideas on how to improve this package are always welcome.
 Please be sure to report any issues.

 CHANGE LOG

 82.3.3 021115
 - new List.EveryOther node added.
 As the name stipulates, it creates a new list for each list element and drops the coresponding element.
 - new FamilyInstance.Rotation node added.
 It fetches a point based element's rotation around its insertion point.
 - new CurveLoop.Simplify node added.
 Design script based.
 It attempts to merge continuous straight curves into a single line.

 82.3.2 021015
-- Two nodes for converting Revit decimal colors to revit colours added. ( Color2Decimal & Decimal2Color)
+- Two nodes for converting Revit decimal colours to Dynamo colours and back added. ( Color2Decimal & Decimal2Color)

 82.3.1 021015
 - Two new nodes for Converting between fractional and decimal feet added.

 82.3.0 021015
 - Two new nodes for fetching elements from linked files added.

 82.2.3 011015
 - Form.ByGeometry(SAT) added.